I watched five minutes of Good Morning America today, and this is what I saw—

 The media only provokes us and pushes our buttons so that when someone “overreacts,” there’s someone handy to blame, giving our corporate owners all the more evidence of our need for whatever they’re pimping to us.

-Either that, or, as with the constant Trump “news,” they’re numbing us to the pain of losing our souls.
+Either that, or, as with the constant Trump “news,” they’re numbing us to the point of losing our souls.

 Please understand the real purpose of what we see and hear, and who profits from it all.